Deceptive Practices Lawyer Chicago

 What is deceptive practices under Illinois law?

-Deceptive practices involve knowingly using deception or misrepresentation to obtain money, property, or services.
+Deceptive practices generally involve knowingly using deception, misrepresentation, or fraudulent conduct to obtain money, property, or services.

 Yes.
-Writing a check with insufficient funds may result in deceptive practices charges if prosecutors believe there was intent to defraud.
+Writing checks with insufficient funds may result in deceptive practices allegations if prosecutors believe there was intent to defraud.

-If you have been charged with deceptive practices in Chicago or anywhere in Cook County, do not wait to get legal help.
-Early representation can make a major difference in the outcome of your case.
+If you have been charged with deceptive practices in Chicago or anywhere in Cook County, do not wait to seek legal assistance.

-Call (773) 908-9811 for a free and confidential consultation or submit a Case Review form through the website.
+Call the Law Offices of Andrew M. Weisberg at (773) 908-9811 for a free and confidential consultation or submit the online Case Review Form.

-Your future is too important to risk without experienced legal representation.
-Andrew M. Weisberg is ready to defend you.
+Your future, reputation, and financial security are too important to risk without experienced legal representation.
+Andrew M. Weisberg is ready to defend your rights.

 Client Reviews